betaflight/betaflight.com/docs/development/API/Dshot.md

 Dshot - Digital shot, is a very popular protocol for flight-controller to ESC communication.
 In the quadcopter hobby it is nowadays pretty much the standard.
 The protocol is used to send the target throttle value from the flight-controller to the ESC which in turn interprets it and drives the motor accordingly.

-This is a compilation of Dshot and bidirectional Dshot implementation details.
-When I first started looking into ESC firmware, I had a hard time finding all the needed Dshot related information - at least not in one place, that is why I decided to create this article.
-I hope this can be useful for other developers too.
-My sources are quoted on the bottom, if something is not clear from my writing, they might help you out.
-If you have any feedback or you found a mistake, please feel free to leave a comment.
+This is a compilation of Dshot and bidirectional Dshot implementation details created by one of the authors of the BlueJay ESC firmware.
+The original article and further sources are linked at the bottom of this page.

 ## History